Mercury Retrograde links Boomers to Gen X & Millennials.

 This triplex is a hotbed of change & great transformation for humanity because so many of us alive today live in it.
 We need only to look at Iraq, Hong Kong or any city alight with intergenerational protests in 2019 to see the complexities and common goals.
 Scorpio feels alive with the intensity of connection and world events are calling on us as generations to each do our part.
 Pointing fingers of irritation, thinking we know better, is deviation from each generations responsibility.

 In the 2019 remake, Boomers own this triplex and criticise Gen X and Millennials for not being able to pay rent.
 However, the foundations need replacing and the younger generations want to tear it down and start again.
 For many Boomers this energy is extremely confronting.
 They are a generation who pride themselves on being self-made; their identity is wrapped up in what they have created.
 The thought of destroying it all urges them to change in ways that feel destabilising, and change is not their strong suit.
-For Gen X change is their only option and for Millennials it’s the death and rebirth process that keeps them alive.
+For Gen X change is their only option and for Millennials it’s the death and rebirth process that keeps them fuelled.

 Adding fuel to the fire, the younger generations have reversed the respect process.
 Where Boomers respected their elders and now expect to be respected, Gen X and Millennials expect it to be earnt.
 Not approaching this situation with a win-win attitude or desire to understand, the more difficult aspects of Scorpio can emerge: stubbornness, vengeance, vindication and passive aggressive silent treatment.
 When trust is ensured, Scorpio can work through issues like light, not necessarily the pace of light, but the brilliance.
 It’s obvious that there are tensions, but the tension in these dynamics is unfortunately also the fuel of change.
 If nothing else, the exchanges will be dynamic.